francescovetere/CDCP/README.md

 ```

 ### Apache server setup
-An Apache server is required, which you can configure with the file provided in [cdcp.config](/Apache/cdcp.config)
+An Apache server is required, which you can configure with the file provided in [cdcp.conf](/Apache/cdcp.conf): with this configuration, the Apache server will run on port 80, and it will automatically redirect all API requests to the Node server listening on port 8000.
 These will be the typical commands you have to run in order to properly setup your Apache server:

 ```bash